In Waves

 What must I do to finally see you?

-…How can I find my Moomin kin?
+Where will I hold my Moomin kin?

 To the futures I feel, but can hardly imagine,